benstanfish/DX-Review/README.md

-# DX Review v2
+# DX Review v1.0.5
-Simple VBA Code to (batch) Parse and Summarize Dr Checks XML Files with colorized formating.
+Simple VBA Code to (batch) Parse and Summarize Dr Checks XML Files with colorized formatting.

+You can read the PDF of the docs folder or click the <a href="">DX Review Documentation.pdf</a> link.

 ## Download
 There are currently three implementations: